TomPark2000/Lending.Club-End.to.End.Project/README.md

 # Lending Club End-to-End Project

 # Overview
 This project utilizes a dataset from LendingClub, a US-based peer-to-peer lending company, to build a deep learning model that predicts whether borrowers will pay back their loans. **The primary objective of this project is to aid LendingClub in assessing the risk of loan applications, enhancing decision-making processes for loan approvals.** The model is developed using Keras, a powerful deep learning library.
-The methodologies involded include Data Preprocessing, feature engineering, and a neural network model.
+The methodologies involded include Data Preprocessing, Feature Engineering, several Multi-Regression models, Polynomial Features, a Neural Network Model, and more.

+Given the context of predicting whether a borrower will pay back their loan using data from LendingClub, I focused on improving precision assuming that the priority is to avoid bad loans and minimizing credit losses.
+The precision is important  if the lender's strategy is highly risk-averse or if the lender's capital reserves are limited since the precision measures the accuracy of positive predictions.

+**My model had a precision of 99% for loans that were predicted to be defaulted vs. were actually defaulted, and a precision of 88% for loans that were predicted to be paid off vs. were actually paid off.**

 ***Data Overview**